Fix Your Ice Maker When it Gets Stuck Without Destroying It

 Having a freezer with an ice maker is incredibly convenient.
 It allows you to enjoy icy cold drinks every day without having to refill ice trays at the kitchen sink.
-Whether you need a large supply of ice for the big game, a birthday party, or a regular family dinner, you count on your ice maker to work flawlessly.
+Whether you need a large supply of ice for a big game, a birthday party, or a regular family dinner, you count on your ice maker to work flawlessly.
 That’s why it’s such a big inconvenience if your ice maker gets stuck or fails to produce enough ice.

 There are plenty of reasons why an ice maker might stop working, but here’s a look at two of the most common causes of a broken ice maker, how to fix them, and how to prevent the issues from happening again in the future.
 Remember to be careful as you attempt to fix the problem, so you don’t accidentally break the ice maker out of sheer frustration.
 If you start to lose your cool, call an expert for professional ice maker repair.